 - Now is the time to protect all potted exotic fruits.
 Prevent waterlogging by standing outdoor pots on pot feet.
 If you are growing fruit in pots you should also make sure that your exotics are moved to a frost-free place now.
 A greenhouse or conservatory is ideal, but a shed or garage will suffice.
 If your pots are too large to move, cloak them in a tent of horticultural fleece and cap the top with bubble wrap.

-- Create bean trenches: if you want to know how to grow runner beans that crop from July to November, they need care from the roots up.
+- Create bean trenches: if you want to know grow runner beans that crop from July to November, they need care from the roots up.
 To help beans develop an extensive system once planted, start now with the planting bed.
-Lucy Chamberlain recommends digging a trench 10-12in (25-30cm) deep and (for a row) 3ft/90cm wide and 8ft/2.4m long, or (for a circle) 4ft/1.2m wide.
+Lucy recommends digging a trench 10-12in (25-30cm) deep and (for a row) 3ft/90cm wide and 8ft/2.4m long, or (for a circle) 4ft/1.2m wide.
 Tip well-rotted compost into the base and cover with soil.

 - Continue checking stored apples and pears.
 If any are on the turn, don’t throw them on the compost heap: put fruit spoils to good use.
 Ground-feeding birds like blackbirds and song thrushes will love to feed on these spoils – and in the depths of winter, they might attract redwings and fieldfares, says Lucy.
 So as well as knowing how to make bird feeders, make sure any spoils get picked up by your feathered friends.

 - Keep your redcurrant bushes dripping in berries with some winter pruning.
 Assess the plant for dead or diseased growth.
 Grab your best secateurs and remove this as a priority.
 Then identify the fruit buds: the tiny cone-shaped buds that stick out at right angles to the main stems.
 Your pruning objective is to keep a good amount of stems bearing these buds.
 Remove congested growth and shorten over-long new growth.